 Facebook earns revenue from advertisements, but those ads and banners that keep popping up on your sidebar are annoying.
-There is no option to remove them or get rid of them through Facebook.
 Of course, Facebook doesn't want those ads removed, and there is no official guide or application to remove them.
 To get rid of ads generated by Facebook, you can download ad-blocking programs to clean up your browser page.
-If you have Firefox, you can download the Adblock Plus extension.
+If you have Firefox, Safari or Chrome, you can download the Adblock Plus extension.
 Once installed, this popular add-on blocks the upload of ads that originate from certain advertisement sites.
-Another option for Firefox users is to download Greasemonkey, which enables users to customize their Webpage by blocking ads and banners, as well as other options.

 When you click "like" on a product or page, Facebook can then use that information and your name and profile picture, to display targeted social ads on your friends' pages.
 Using personal information from your profile to target an audience raises privacy issues.
 Third-party advertisers can also use Facebook to promote their products by posting auto-generated advertisements.
 You may have noticed this when you do a search on Google for a product and see an ad for it appear in your Facebook feed.